-- Fry the dosas till they are evenly and properly cooked.
+- Fry the dosa till they are evenly and properly cooked.

 - Since it takes some more time to cook one dosa, you could do with this technique.
-Spread two dosas simultaneoulsy on the tava.
+Spread two dosa simultaneoulsy on the tava.

 - When browned from the base, turn them on the tava.
-Cook these two dosas as you would cook the a single dosa on the tava.
+Cook two soyabean dosa as you would cook a single dosa on the tava.

-Serve these yummy and healthy flaxseed soyabean dosas with coconut chutney and sambar.
+- Serve these yummy and healthy flaxseed soyabean dosa with coconut chutney and sambar.
 They can be had plain too.

-- i cooked the entire batches of dosa on a low flame so that the dosas get evenly and properly cooked.
+- i cooked the entire batches of soya dosa on a low flame so that the dosa get evenly and properly cooked.

 - for your first dosa, if you are not able to lift it from the tava as the dosa breaks. then you need to add some more rice flour to the batter. add 1 or 2 tbsp of rice flour and try making the dosas again. also check the seasoning of the batter, if you add more rice flour.